-Florence might be one of the most visited cities in the Western world, but it’s not all about bus tours and big-chain hotels.
-Look hard enough and there are plenty of places to escape the madding crowd, and the same applies when you’re picking accommodation.
-Here are the best boutique hotels in Florence.
+Florence might be one of the most visited cities in the Western world, with historic sites like the Uffizi Gallery, Ponte Vecchio and the stunning Duomo drawing crowds year on year.
+But it’s not all about bus tours and big-chain hotels – Florence is full of unique places to stay.
+From stylish, rustic-chic mansions to stunning 16th-century palazzi, we’ve picked out the best boutique hotels in Florence.

-Centrally located on the bustling Piazza Santa Maria Novella, J.K.
-Place is one of Italy’s first and most sought-after boutique hotels.
+With its central location on the bustling Piazza Santa Maria Novella, J.K.
+Place is one of Italy’s most sought-after boutique hotels.
 From its eclectic mix of retro furniture to the framed art tastefully hung on the walls, this townhouse is a treasure trove of classic-contemporary design.
-Spread across three floors, the 20 guest rooms are decorated in whites and feature antique fireplaces, hardwood flooring and four poster beds.
-Even if you can’t stay here, the J.K.
-Lounge is worth a visit.
-It’s the perfect place for a romantic dinner for two, serving everything from traditional pasta to club sandwiches in an intimate setting with an open fire.
+Spread across three floors, the 20 guest rooms are decorated in whites and feature antique fireplaces, hardwood flooring and four-poster beds.
+The J.K.
+Lounge is the perfect place for a romantic dinner for two, in an intimate setting with an open fire.

-In the centre of the trendy Oltrarno neighbourhood, SoprArno Suites is a stylish guest house that inhabits the top three floors of a handsome 16th-century mansion.
-A design lover’s dream, its authentic Florentine interiors are furnished with a mixture of vintage pieces and rare salvaged items.
-Somehow, despite their eclecticism, these design choices perfectly complement the original frescoes that still adorn many of the ceilings.
-The rustic-chic aesthetic continues into the boutique’s 10 spacious rooms, each of which is centred on a unique theme, such as the Viaggiatore suite (meaning traveller), which features walls covered in framed maps and dark hardwood floors.
-The wood-panelled bistro, SottArno, serving home-made cakes and fresh-pressed paninis like the sweet mortadella with rosemary, is the perfect place for a quick coffee or a lunchtime snack.
+In the trendy Oltrarno neighbourhood, SoprArno Suites is a stylish guest house that inhabits the top three floors of a handsome 16th-century mansion.
+A design lover’s dream, its authentic Florentine interiors are furnished with a mixture of vintage pieces and rare salvaged items, which complement the original frescoes that still adorn many of the ceilings.
+The boutique has 10 spacious rooms, each of which is centred on a unique theme – including the Viaggiatore suite (meaning traveller), which features framed maps and dark hardwood floors.
+The bistro, SottArno, serves home-made cakes and fresh-pressed panini like the sweet mortadella with rosemary.

-Across the street from the wide-open Piazza Indipendenza, Palazzo Casti 1874, which opened in 2015, is a swanky modern boutique hotel inside a divine 19th-century mansion.
-Lofty ceilings, original frescoes and an elegant pietra serena staircase lend character to the stylish contemporary furnishings.
-The hotel’s 50 guest rooms are spread over three levels with blond hardwood flooring and colours of relaxing grey and beige paintwork offset by brilliant white wood panelling.
+Across the street from the wide-open Piazza Indipendenza, Palazzo Casti 1874 is a swanky modern boutique hotel inside a divine 19th-century mansion.
+Opened in 2015, the lofty ceilings, original frescoes and elegant pietra serena staircase lend character to the stylish contemporary furnishings of the hotel’s 50 guest rooms.
 Relax under the shade of an umbrella in the Limonaia garden or treat yourself to a massage at the spa.
-After a long day of sightseeing, a dip in the indoor-outdoor pool is a great way to refresh and rejuvenate.
+After a long day of sightseeing, a dip in the pool is a great way to refresh and rejuvenate.

-South of Piazza Santa Croce in the eastern area of Florence, Relais Santa Croce occupies the sumptuous 18th-century Palazzo Ciofi-Jacometti.
-Its public spaces are impressive with soaring ceilings, lofty arches and grand staircases.
+In the eastern area of Florence, Relais Santa Croce occupies the sumptuous 18th-century Palazzo Jacometti Ciofi.
+Its public spaces are impressive, with soaring ceilings, lofty arches and grand staircases.
 The 24 comfortable suites are finished in mod-classic style with muted earthy tones and herringbone wood flooring.
-Grab a cocktail in the Music Room, a grandiose salon with original frescoes and a carved stone hearth, for your aperitivo, then sit down to a gourmet dinner at on-site restaurant Guelfi e Ghibellini, where local favourites include duck terrine with cognac, and chestnut tagliatelle with pigeon.
+Grab a cocktail in the Music Room, a grandiose salon with original frescoes and a carved stone hearth, then sit down to a gourmet dinner at on-site restaurant Guelfi e Ghibellini.
 Real foodies also shouldn’t miss Tuscany’s only three-Michelin-star restaurant, Enoteca Pinchiorri, which shares a building with the hotel.